About This Drug

 How to Take Your Medication

-- Missed dose: If you miss a dose, take it as soon as you think about it.
-If it is within 12 hours to your next dose, then skip the missed dose and go back to your normal schedule.
+- Missed dose: If you miss a dose, and it is less than 12 hours until your next dose, then skip the missed dose and go back to your normal schedule.
+If you miss a dose, and it is more than 12 hours until your next dose, take the missed dose.
 Do not take 2 doses at the same time or extra doses.
+Do not replace a vomited dose.
+If you vomit a dose or miss a dose, contact your doctor.

 - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves.